 Mandatory Obligations include the existing mortgage (refinance) or the purchase price (purchase transaction).
 Available funds in the first year are limited to mandatory obligation PLUS 10%.

-Options to receive proceeds from your reverse mortgage include a monthly payments, lump sum payment, a credit line or a combination of the three.
-Funds are advanced to the borrower and interest accrues on outstanding balances, but the loan balance is not due until the parties to the reverse mortgage no longer live in the home.
-At no point will the borrower owe more than the then current value of their home.
-If the loan balance were to exceed the value of the home, FHA insurance – not the borrower or their estate – pays the difference.
+Careful planning will be important to optimize your benefits and reduce your costs.
+Options to receive proceeds from your reverse mortgage include monthly payments, a lump sum payment, a line of credit or a combination of the three.
+Funds are advanced to the borrower and interest and mortgage insurance will accrue on the outstanding balance monthly.

+A reverse mortgage is due when all borrowers no longer live in the home.
+At no point will the borrower owe more than the current value of their home.
+If the loan balance were to exceed the value of the home, FHA insurance fund – not the borrower or their estate – pays any shortfall.
 As always with a reverse mortgage, there is no risk of passing the mortgage debt to heirs.
-However, all equity that is available once the loan has been repaid is returned to the heirs.
+However, all equity that is available once the loan has been repaid is available to the estate or borrowers.